sillsdev/TheCombine/docs/user_guide/docs/project.md

 #### Export {#export}

 After clicking the Export button, you can navigate to other parts of the website while the data is being prepared for download.
-A download icon will appear in the App Bar when the export is ready for download.
-The default filename is the project name with a timestamp affixed.
+When the data is gathered, the download will begin automatically.
+The filename is the project id.

 !!! warning "Important"